yogeshhegde/processor-sdk-doc/source/linux/Demo_User_Guides/TI_LVGL_Demo_User_Guide.rst

 Launching the TI LVGL Demo
 **************************

+.. ifconfig:: CONFIG_sdk in ('SITARA')

    The demo will auto launch upon Linux booting on the EVM.
 Follow the below instructions to flash the SD card:

    1. Flash an SD card with the :file:`tisdk-default-image`.
 User can download the :file:`tisdk-default-image` wic image from |__SDK_DOWNLOAD_URL__|.
    Please follow the instructions from here to :ref:`Flash an SD card <processor-sdk-linux-create-sd-card>`.

    2. Insert the flashed SD card to the board, connect the display, mouse/touch-input, ethernet cable, aux cable, jumper wire and power on the EVM.
    The TI LVGL Demo will launch automatically when the device is fully booted.

+.. ifconfig:: CONFIG_sdk in ('DebianSDK')

+   Upon booting the EVM, Weston is launched automatically.
+To launch the LVGL demo, refer the following
+   instructions:

+   1. Flash an SD card with the :file:`tisdk-debian-trixie` wic image.
+User can download the wic image from |__SDK_DOWNLOAD_URL__|.
+   Please follow the instructions from here to :ref:`Flash an SD card <processor-sdk-debian-create-sd-card>`.

+   2. Insert the flashed SD card to the board, connect the display, mouse/touch-input, ethernet cable, aux cable, jumper wire and power the EVM on.

+   3. Weston is launched on boot.
+Shut it down with `systemctl stop weston`.

+   4. Launch the demo by typing `/usr/bin/lvglsim` into the UART command prompt.

 **********************
 Using the TI LVGL Demo